Li Zicheng: In popular culture

 Li appears as a bandit in Baifa Monü Zhuan, a wuxia novel by Liang Yusheng, where the heroine comments he is worthy of being a king.

 Li is featured as a character in some of the works of Hong Kong wuxia writer Jin Yong (Louis Cha).
-Li's rebellion against the Ming dynasty is featured in Sword Stained with Royal Blood and his personality is analysed from the point of view of Yuan Chengzhi, the protagonist.
+Li's rebellion against the Ming dynasty is featured in Sword Stained with Royal Blood, and his personality is analysed from the point of view of Yuan Chengzhi, the protagonist.
 In The Deer and the Cauldron, set in the Qing dynasty during the early reign of the Kangxi Emperor, Li is revealed to have survived and fathered a daughter, A'ke, with Chen Yuanyuan.
 Li is also briefly mentioned by name in Fox Volant of the Snowy Mountain and The Young Flying Fox.

 Li is the main character of the historical epic novel Li Zicheng by Yao Xueyin.

-In folklore
+Li also makes an appearance in the visual novel The Hungry Lamb: Traveling in the Late Ming Dynasty.

 There are many stories and folklore attributed to Li Zicheng.
-One such story claims that when Li Zicheng was young he killed one of his classmates and was promptly disowned by his family and shunned by his community.
+One such story claims that when Li Zicheng was young, he killed one of his classmates and was promptly disowned by his family and shunned by his community.